darkreapyre/R/tmp/Word Prediction/README.md

 ## Methadology

-### Option 1: Feed-forward Neural Network
+### Option 1: Neural Network

-The Feed-forward Neural Network will leverage Octave/MatLab code from my Neural Network programming assignment from the [Neural Networks for Machine Learning Coursera](https://www.coursera.org/course/neuralnets) course.
+A Neural Network will leverage the `R.matlab` package (and potentially the `darch` package) to work on the Octave/MATLAB code from my Neural Network programming assignment from the [__Neural Networks for Machine Learning Coursera__](https://www.coursera.org/course/neuralnets) course.
+Should this method fail, then the second task will be to manually port the code by rewriting the various functions in `R`.

-#### Option 1a: R.matlab

-The first task is to leverage the `R.matlab` package (and potentially the `darch` package) to execute the code in `R`.

-#### Option 1b: Manual Porting

-should the above task prove unsuccessfule, the second task will to manually port the MatLab/Octave code by rewriting the various functions in `R`.

-#### Option 1c: SRA

-Depending on the success and optimization results of the above tasks, this task will involve leveraging the
+Depending the success and optimization results of these tasks, an alternative option is involve reconstructing a [__Simple Recurrent Network__](https://web.stanford.edu/group/pdplab/pdphandbook/handbookch8.html) to capture the structure of the word sequences and hence create a model to predict the next word.

-### Option 2: Dual-Path
+### Option 2: P-chain

+As an alternative methodology to the above __Neaural Network__ testing, a unified framework called [__P-chain__](http://rstb.royalsocietypublishing.org/content/369/1634/20120394) will be explored. __P-chain__  is an experimental and connectionist modelling work that shows how learning can play a role in explaining language production phenomena like sentence structure.

 ### Option 3: N-grams

+Depending the success and optimization results of both options one and two, a last resort methodology of testing the standard word prediction packages from __CRAN__ is tested.